K. A. Damodara Menon

-K. A. Damodara Menon (1906-1980) was an Indian National Congress politician, minister, journalist, writer, freedom fighter and an activist in the movement for united Kerala.
+Kalappurakkal Achutha Damodara Menon (1906-1980) was an Indian National Congress politician, minister, journalist, writer, freedom fighter and an activist in the movement for united Kerala.
 He was elected to the Provincial Parliament in 1950 and Indian Parliament (lok sabha) from Kozhikode (Madras State) as a representative of Kisan Mazdoor Praja Party, in 1952.
 During his term as a member of Kerala Legislative Assembly, he served as the Minister for Industries and Local Administration.

 Biography

-K. A. Damodara Menon was born on June 10, 1906, the son of T. R. Achuthan Pillai from Thaz hathuveettil, and Kalappurakkal Nangu Amma at Karumalloor in present-day Ernakulam district of Kerala.
-After primary education he joined Paravur High School.
-Damodaran's father died while he was still a schoolboy.
+K. A. Damodara Menon was born on June 10, 1906, the son of T. R. Achuthan Pillai of the Thazhathuveettil house, and Nangu Amma of the Kalappurakkal house at Karumalloor in present-day Ernakulam district of Kerala.

+After primary education Menon joined Paravur High School.
+Damodaran's father, Achuthan, died while he was still a schoolboy.
 He came to Thiruvananthapuram with his elder brother Parameswaran, who got a government job in Thiruvananthapuram at that time; and continued his schooling at SMV High School, Thiruvananthapuram.
 During this time he became attracted towards the national independence movement and the thoughts of Mahatma Gandhi.
 When Raghavaya, the then Diwan of Travancore decided to increase school fees, he took part in the student protest against the fees hike.
 He passed the matriculation examination in 1922 and completed his college education in Thiruvananthapuram itself.
 In 1926 he received his B.A.
 Graduation.

 On June 12, 1941, Damodara Menon married Leela Damodara Menon, who later became active in Kerala politics.
 The couple have four children.
 He died on November 1, 1980.